WARN Act · GAO Protests · Recompete Pipeline · Agency Scoring

 Understand what you're reading

-• FAR clause explainer — every clause translated into plain English with the live regulation text one click away.
+• Read any FAR clause without a lawyer.
+Every clause in plain English, with the live regulation text one click away.

-• NAICS auto-correction — if you're using the wrong code, you'll know before it costs you a contract.
+• Stop being invisible to contracting officers.
+If your NAICS code is wrong, you'll know before it costs you a contract.

 04